DoonMad/Memory-Game/readme.md

 ## Future Enhancements
 - **Leaderboard**: Implement a leaderboard to compare scores across multiple players.
 - **Advanced Levels**: Add more levels with unique challenges.
-- **Responsive Design**: Adapt to various screen sizes for a seamless user experience.

 ## Contributions
 Contributions are welcome!
 Feel free to submit a pull request or open an issue for suggestions or bug fixes.